janpascal/denyhosts_sync/README.md

 running, since this may cause database inconsistencies.
 Use the `--force` command line options to skip the safety prompt when using the purge options.

+## Peering
+If you wish to configure peering between multiple servers, do the following.
+In the configuration file look at the `[peering]` section.
+Set the `key_file` option and restart `denyhosts-server`.
+It will create a new key file if it doesn't exist yet.
+If you look at the contents of the key file, note that it contains two keys.
+The `pub` (for "public") key should be used in the configuration files of the peers.

+For each peer, add two lines to the `[peering]` section.
+If you name the peer `PEERNAME`, add the peer's url as `peer_PEERNAME_url` and add its public key (a 32-byte random number, represented as a hexadecimal string) as `peer_PEERNAME_key`.

+Make sure that the peering configuration of all participating peers is consistent, i.e., every peer should know the URLs and keys of all other peers.
+You can use the `--check-peers` command line option to perform this consistency check.
+It will ask all configured peers for their list of peers, and compare them with the ones it knows.

+All peer-to-peer communication is fully encrypted and authenticated, to prevent denial of service attacks.
+Peers will share reports by clients directly when received.
+If a peer is offline for a while, it will NOT receive the reports it missed.

 ## Links
 - [`denyhosts-server` project site](https://github.com/janpascal/denyhosts_sync)
 - [`denyhosts` project site](https://github.com/denyhosts/denyhosts)